Canon G16 vs Sony HX95

 It is notable that the G16 has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G16 and the HX95 are recent models that are part of the current product line-up.
-The G16 replaced the earlier Canon G15, while the HX95 does not have a direct predecessor.
+The HX95 is a recent model that features in the current product line-up of Sony.
+In contrast, the G16 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the G16 from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon G16 and the Sony HX95?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.